justthea/FoodieBase/README.md

 # Restaurant-Website-Yelp-Clone-
-A website created based on Yelp that allows users to create accounts, reviews on restaurants, and search restaurants.
+A website created based on Yelp that allows users to create accounts, add reviews on restaurants, and search restaurants by category.